 WHAT IS TECHNOLOGY?
-CONFERENCE-EXPERIENCE

 What is Technology?
 (2019) will examine interactions and transactions among practical arts and tools, techniques and processes, moral knowledge and imagination, to navigate our everchanging world.
 In a broad sense, technology can be understood as methods of intelligent inquiry and problem-solving into all domains of life.
-The conference-experience will enact a collaborative network of transdisciplinary research by cultivating communication as the heart of science, technology, engineering, art, mathematics, and environments.
+The conference-experience will enact a collaborative network of transdisciplinary research by cultivating information and communication as the heart of science, technology, engineering, art, medicine, and environments.

 This year marks the ten-year anniversary and ninth annual What is…?, bringing together natural and social scientists, scholars, government officials, industry professionals, artists and designers, as well as alumni, students, community organizations, and the public.
 We invite proposals for scholarly papers, panels, and installations on a wide variety of issues and topics.
 Please see whatis.uoregon.edu for additional details.

 Proposals may address the following questions (as well as many others):